The King's University

 ROI Score: 31/100 · Poor Value

 The King's University, a small charismatic Christian seminary and university in Southlake, Texas, scores 31 (Poor Value).
 The school's mission centers on theological education and pastoral training, which makes traditional ROI metrics partially misaligned with student goals.
 Data: $12,480 tuition, $14,140 net price, $27,000 median federal debt, and ten-year median earnings of just $41,471.
 The 30.4-year payback period and the imputed (data-incomplete) D/E and repayment scores both signal weakness.
 Completion is 47.4%, weak for a moderately selective religious institution.
-With only 251 students and 38.6% Pell rate, this is one of the smallest schools in this batch and serves predominantly a charismatic Christian (formerly Robert Morris/Gateway Church-affiliated) student body.
+With only 251 students and 38.6% Pell rate, this is one of the smallest schools in our dataset and serves predominantly a charismatic Christian (formerly Robert Morris/Gateway Church-affiliated) student body.
 Most graduates pursue ministry and church-leadership roles where federal earnings data systematically undercounts actual outcomes.
 As of 2024-2025 Scorecard data, this is a values-driven choice for committed charismatic Christian students; the financial outcomes don't justify the cost on a secular career-ROI basis.

 The data raises concerns about The King's University